joeyp722/Enigma/README.md

 Note that the bit-flips on the ancilla qubits have to be undone, thus the gates responsible for this are performed once more.

-To gain a better understanding i would suggest looking at:
+To gain a better understanding I would suggest looking at:

 > cnf_oracle.py